What is Awake (Avelar) Tummy Tuck?

 - The upper incision to remove excess skin is made.
 A final check of the size of the skin being removed is confirmed.
 Then the lower skin incision is made and the excess skin is removed.
 We place this on a tray and photograph it.

-- The upper and lower edges of the excise skin are now brought together in the center and sutured in place.
+- The upper and lower edges of the excised skin are now brought together in the center and sutured in place.
 All of the sutures used to close the skin are underneath the skin.
 This eliminates the need to remove sutures later on.
 This method of closing the wound also tends to produce a thin scar.

 - Occasionally a patient will have enough skin removed to require special sutures called retention sutures to be placed.
 These sutures are on the outside and will be removed in 3-4 weeks.